-As Cassella wrote (2000, 2002a), by testing normal children in the 1940s the psychologist Jean Piaget (1983) found that human intelligence grows in five stages, from birth up to the age of 6.5 years (in actual findings, since Piaget adopted an upper limit of 7.5 years):
+As Cassella wrote in his doctoral thesis and in his interpretation of the return of Quetzalcoatl (2000, 2018c), by testing normal children in the 1940s the psychologist Jean Piaget (1983) found that human intelligence grows in five stages, from birth up to the age of 6.5 years (in actual findings, since Piaget adopted an upper limit of 7.5 years):

 Because Piaget never compared autistic to normal children, he never detected that intelligence grows along two cognitive vectors: